 This post will teach you exactly when to use the direct or indirect cash flow method.

-- A cash flow statement is one of the three major financial statements.
+- A cash flow statement is one of the three primary financial statements.
 It summarizes the cash flowing into and out of your business.

-- While one method of cash flow reporting is more widely used, both methods have advantages.
+- While one form of cash flow reporting is more common, both methods have advantages.

-- Both methods of cash flow reporting meet Generally Accepted Accounting Practices (GAAP) and International Financial Reporting Standards (IFRS), though these guidelines encourage the direct cash flow method.
+- Although both cash flow reporting methods meet Generally Accepted Accounting Practices (GAAP) and International Financial Reporting Standards (IFRS), the guidelines encourage the direct method.

 - What is a cash flow statement?

 - What is the direct cash flow method?